mitre-attack/attack-navigator/USAGE.md

 ## ![Layer Information](nav-app/src/assets/icons/ic_description_black_24px.svg)Layer Information

 The layer name and description can be edited in the layer information dropdown.
 The layer name can also be edited where it appears in the tab title.
-Additionally, the layer information panel allows the user to add metadata to the layer.
+Additionally, the layer information panel allows the user to add metadata and assign links to the layer.
 Metadata can be useful for supporting other applications that use the layer format, or for attaching additional descriptive fields to the layer.
+Links can be useful for providing additional context from other websites that are relevant to the layer.

 ## Sorting